 Clearwire investor loses bid for fast-track trial versus Sprint deal

-NEW YORK (Reuters) - A Delaware judge refused to fast-track a shareholder class action lawsuit seeking to block Sprint Nextel Corp's (S.N) deal to buy wireless service company Clearwire Corp CLWR.O, the investor leading the lawsuit said on Thursday.
+NEW YORK (Reuters) - A Delaware judge refused on Thursday to fast-track a shareholder class action lawsuit seeking to block Sprint Nextel Corp's (S.N) deal to buy wireless service company Clearwire Corp CLWR.O, people familiar with the situation said.

 The lawsuit by Crest Financial Ltd, Clearwire's largest shareholder after Sprint, accuses Clearwire's board of accepting a low-ball offer of $2.97 a share.
 Crest's general counsel said last week he hoped for a full trial in April to try to stop the deal.

 On Tuesday, pay TV company Dish Network Corp (DISH.O) topped Sprint's offer with its own, at $3.30 per share.
-Crest said it was looking forward to getting details about Dish's offer.
+Clearwire said it was looking forward to getting details about Dish's offer.

 (Reporting by Tom Hals.
-Editing by Andre Grenon and Lisa Shumaker)
+Editing by Andre Grenon)

 BEIJING/HONG KONG - China reiterated its opposition on Thursday to a European Union plan to limit airline carbon dioxide emissions and called for talks to resolve the issue a day after its major airlines refused to pay any carbon costs under the new law.